maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The purpose of the interface's ***getXmls*** operation is to enable service providers and consumers to access a complete list of the registered service instance XML documents directly.
+The purpose of the interface's ***getXmls*** operation is to enable service providers to access a complete list of the registered service Instances' XML documents directly.
 It is implemented following the REST methodology and receives only a page number and page size as input parameters.
 The MSR will respond with a list of all Xml objects, in a paged response.
 The internal structure the Xml object is provided in more detail in the [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.